sitamgithub-MSIT/capstone-project1/README.md

 - `test_app.py`: This file contains the tests for the Flask web application using the `pytest`.
 It contains tests for the home page and the prediction page.
 - `Dockerfile`: This file contains the instructions for building the Docker image for the project.
 - `requirements.txt`: This file contains the list of Python dependencies for the project.
 It can be used to install the dependencies using the `pip` package manager.
+- `requirements-test.txt`: This file contains the list of Python dependencies for testing the project.
+It can be used to install the dependencies using the `pip` package manager.
 - `setup.py`: This file contains the instructions for installing the project as a Python package.
 - `README.md`: This file provides an overview of the project and its structure.